KSP-KOS/KOS/doc/source/general/telnet.rst

   You shouldn't have to install anything.
 There should be a telnet client already installed, which you can access by opening up your command terminal, and then running it as a command-line tool.
-To see how to use it, read below in the section titled "`HOWTO: Command-line client`_"
+To see how to use it, read below in the section titled "`HOWTO: Command-line client`_".
+The built-in Terminal.app for OSX understands the XTERM command sequences that kOS uses and in fact identifies itself as a type of XTERM when used with a telnet client.

 For Linux
   You shouldn't have to install anything.
-There should be a telnet client already installed, which you can access by opening up any shell terminal window which reports itself as being an XTERM terminal type.
-(When in doubt, try running the program actually *called* "xterm".)
-To see how to use it, read below in the section titled "`HOWTO: Command-line client`_"
+There should be a telnet client already installed, and an xterm program already installed in most any Linux distribution.
+Open an xterm window, and in that window type the telnet command, as described by the section titled "`HOWTO: Command-line client`_"

 Using it
 --------